Allocate and monitor work activities

 2. how to identify priorities and critical activities and plan how work will be undertaken

-3. how to allocate work fairly to the relevant workforce
+3. how to allocate work fairly to the workforce you are responsible for

 4. the legal, industry and organisational requirements for training, experience and certification to undertake the work activities required